Try The Mathematical Tripos

 How it works

 The Tripos consists of Part IA, IB and II and is supposed to take 3 years to achieve a BA honors degree.
-Part III is a one year masters degree similar to a first year PhD student taking 5-7 grad courses.
 It is a fully immersive degree where all you do is math 6 days a week there is no other electives.
 Each year has 3 terms that are 80 days long: Michaelmas, Lent and Easter.
-Each term is 4 courses of 24 lectures each except Easter where computational projects are done and the exams that are 3 hours long each with each exam testing 2 courses.
-This is why it's considered a very hard degree because imagine taking 8 courses and having to know them so well that you can pass a 3 hour test many months later.
+Each term is 4 courses of 24 lectures each except Easter where computational projects are done and the exams.
+This is why it's considered a very hard degree because imagine taking 8 courses (192 hours of lectures) and having to know them so well that you can pass a series of 3 hour tests sometimes many months later.

-During the term you work through 4 example sheets per course which is how we'll know that we are keeping on track.
+During the term you work through 4 example sheets per course.
 These are usually due every 6 lectures and attending lectures is optional some just read the notes and work through the recommended books.
-Each course has around 4-6 recommended books usually the first 2 represent the first half, the others the second half.
+Each course has around 4-6 recommended books.
 There's no TAs, no recitations, no midterms, no office hours, the only time you get personalized instruction is during supervision where your example sheet is reviewed and you can ask questions.
-Math stackexchange if needed can help us here.

 Curriculum